Mustafa-Omran/tiny-store/README.md

 ## Run the project

-After cloning the project Run `npm i` to install Modules. then Run `ng serve` command. production build.
+After cloning the project Run `npm i` to install Modules. then Run `ng serve` command.